Adapted for the Internet from:

 have to point the flashlight obliquely to the region where the mirror will be in 5 seconds (Fig. 5).
 But then,

-Einstein’s ‘curvilinear’ light violates almost every basic experiment ever performed with light, beginning with
+Einstein’s ‘curvilinear’ light violates almost every basic experiment ever performed with light, beginning

-light travels rectilinearly.
+that light travels rectilinearly.
 Therefore, relativists should settle their differences with the opticians before

 publishing further nonsense.
 Experimentation refutes relativity’s curved path theory of light.